Frequently Asked Questions.

 The music stores have placed extreme restrictions on Karaoke albums and tracks, therefore we DO NOT support the distribution of this type of content.

-When we deliver albums and singles to iTunes, most content goes live in their store within only a few days.
+When we deliver albums and singles to iTunes, most content goes live in their store within only a few hours (or on its street date that you choose).
 However, a small percentage of content is randomly selected by iTunes staff to be reviewed manually by them for quality control.
 This manual review is to ensure that your content conforms to their guidelines and does not violate any of their standards.

 Unfortunately, when content is flagged by iTunes for review, it will take additional time for your content to go live in their store since an actual human will be reviewing your content and its metadata.
 The time frame for their review averages around 1-10 days.